numbats/learnr/slides/chapter6_07_ggplot2theme.md

 -   You can make very pretty plots using `ggplot`.
--   Using code to draw plots has an advantage over making plots and editing the plot manually, e.g. using Adobe Illustrator – your plots are easily reproducible!
+-   Using code to draw plots has an advantage over making plots and editing the plot manually, e.g. using Adobe Illustrator -- your plots are easily reproducible!
--   Imagine that after you manually edit a plot, the data was updated – you’ll have to redo your manual task from scratch again!
+-   Imagine that after you manually edit a plot, the data was updated -- you'll have to redo your manual task from scratch again!